William Maclure: Geological map

 In 1812, while in France, Maclure became a member of the newly founded Academy of Natural Sciences of Philadelphia (ANSP).
 In 1817 Maclure became president of the ANSP, a post he held for the next 22 years.

 In 1817, while residing in Europe, Maclure brought before the same society a revised edition of his map, and his great geological memoir, which he had issued separately, with some additional matter, under the title Observations on the Geology of the United States of America.
 Subsequent surveys have corroborated the general accuracy of Maclure's observations.

 Later years

-In 1819 he visited Spain, and attempted, unsuccessfully, to establish an agricultural college near the city of Alicante.
+In 1820 he visited Spain, because since the restoration of the Constitution in July 1820, Spain was the only liberal country in Europe.
+He attempted to establish an agricultural college near the city of Alicante, but in 1823 the invasion of the French army, the Hundred Thousand Sons of Saint Louis, imposed absolutism again and on 2 May 1824, he abandoned Alicante.
 Returning to America in 1824, he settled for some years at New Harmony, Indiana, seeking to develop his vision of the agricultural college.
 Failing health ultimately required him to relinquish the attempt and to seek (in 1827) a more congenial climate in Mexico.
 There, in 1840, at San Ángel, he died aged 77.
 His will provided for a trust fund consisting of most of his property.
 Under the terms of the Trust, 160 workingmen's libraries were established.
-The treatment of Maclure's burial site in Mexico was bereft of the honors due the respected humanitarian and geologist:
+The treatment of Maclure's burial site in Mexico was bereft of the honors due the respected humanitarian and geologist.